jaiswalvineet/Deep_Learning_Examples/README.md

 # Deep Learning Examples

-1. MNIST digit classifier with more than 99% accuracy,
+1. Computer Vision | MNIST digit classifier with more than 99% accuracy,
  * Keras
  * TensorFlow